Lidar: Classification

 Lidar applications can be divided into airborne and terrestrial types.
 The two types require scanners with varying specifications based on the data's purpose, the size of the area to be captured, the range of measurement desired, the cost of equipment, and more.
-Spaceborne platforms are also possible, see satellite laser altimetry.
+Spaceborne platforms are also possible, using satellite laser altimetry.

 Airborne lidar (also airborne laser scanning) is when a laser scanner, while attached to an aircraft during flight, creates a 3-D point cloud model of the landscape.
 This is currently the most detailed and accurate method of creating digital elevation models, replacing photogrammetry.
 One major advantage in comparison with photogrammetry is the ability to filter out reflections from vegetation from the point cloud model to create a digital terrain model which represents ground surfaces such as rivers, paths, cultural heritage sites, etc., which are concealed by trees.
 Within the category of airborne lidar, there is sometimes a distinction made between high-altitude and low-altitude applications, but the main difference is a reduction in both accuracy and point density of data acquired at higher altitudes.
 Airborne lidar can also be used to create bathymetric models in shallow water.